0xspeedybird/livepeer-monitoring-stack/INSTALL_GUIDE.md

 ![Power Up](images/power_up.png "Power Up")

 This guide covers all you need to set up an expandable, one-stop shop monitoring system using open source tools.
-The primary audience of this guide is for Livepeer Orchestrators even if you have a monitoring system in place or not.
-When completed, you will be able to view all metrics and logs in one place as well as receive alerts when your node is not operating properly.
+The primary audience of this guide is for Livepeer Orchestrators, even if you have a monitoring system in place or not.
+Once you complete this guide, you will be able to view all metrics and logs in one place as well as receive alerts when your node is not operating properly.

+If you haven't setup a Livepeer Orchestrator, you can explore a variety of resources and guides about Livepeer Orchestrators in the [project's documentation](https://docs.livepeer.org/guides/orchestrating).

 **Requirements**